UniverseProjects/java-webapp-lite/README.md

 #### 4. Access your page

-After the application has been deployed, the sample page will be accessible at URL "<deploymnet root>/hello"
+Once you deploy your application, the sample page will be accessible at URL "<deploymnet root>/hello"

+Note that the "/hello" part corresponds to the page name "hello", defined in the controller's constructor.